Facebook logo - click to follow SImplyMeds on Facebook

 High-density lipoproteins or HDL – Also known as ‘good’ cholesterol.
 This type of cholesterol helps get rid of the ‘bad’ cholesterol from your blood.
 It takes the cholesterol that you don’t need back to your liver which then gets broken down so it can be passed out by your body or used in your muscles.

-Low density lipoproteins (LDL) and Very low density lipoproteins (VLDL) - is also known as ‘bad’ cholesterol.
-This is because there is too much of it, due to the size, it can build up and aggregate inside the walls of blood vessels.
-This can cause them to irreversibly clog up causing narrowing of the arteries thus increasing your risk of having a heart attack or stroke.
+Low-density lipoproteins (LDL) and very low-density lipoproteins (VLDL) - are also known as ‘bad’ cholesterol.
+This is because there is too much of it; due to its size, it can build up and aggregate inside the walls of blood vessels.
+This can cause them to irreversibly clog up, causing narrowing of the arteries, thus increasing your risk of having a heart attack or stroke.

 ‘Bad’ cholesterol was traditionally called just LDL cholesterol but we now know there are other forms of non-HDL cholesterol that are also harmful.